The Ultimate GTM Checklist: B2B SaaS Edition

 The Channel Model

 In the channel model, third-party partners and agencies generate the sales of your product for you.
 Such partners include affiliate partners (who receive a commission on each sale), resellers, value-added providers (who include your product in a bundle), and other similar entities.
-While this sales model may offer increased efficiency and customer success, it also involves having reduced profits and less control over sales.

 new market target markets business plan